T-Mobile MONEY Review

 • No sign-up bonus

-While T-Mobile Money has a lot to like, it might not be sufficient for customers that want a more comprehensive online banking platform.
+While T-Mobile MONEY has a lot to like, it might not be sufficient for customers who want a more comprehensive online banking platform.

-If you’re in the market for a banking option with similarly low fees but more service options, take a look at:
+If you’re in the market for a banking option with similarly low fees but more service options, consider:

 All three banks are online-only, keep fees to a minimum, and offer high-yield savings accounts in addition to checking.

 Yes.
-Even though T-Mobile itself doesn’t operate an in-house bank, it has partnered with BankMobile, which provides its accounts and banking support.
+Even though T-Mobile itself doesn’t operate an in-house bank, it has partnered with Customers Bank, which provides its accounts and banking support.

-T-Mobile is one of the latest examples from among a slew of non-bank companies (neo-banks) entering the digital banking space.
+T-Mobile is one of the latest examples of many non-bank companies (neo-banks) entering the digital banking space.

 That said, you will probably still need to keep your old bank account open.
-There are no savings, money market, or CD options available.
+There are limited other banking options.
 You also won’t have any in-branch support, nor will you have access to a wide range of financial services that you could expect from a bigger banking platform.

-Overall, T-Mobile Money is a great option for current T-Mobile wireless customers and for those who are comfortable with a lean, bare-bones approach to digital banking.
-The account is still relatively new, so it’ll be interesting to see if additional features are added in the future.
+Overall, T-Mobile MONEY is a great option for current T-Mobile wireless customers and for those who are comfortable with a lean, bare-bones approach to digital banking.